Standing head and shoulders above everyone in your family would be more impressive if they weren't all 5' 3"

 I am again a full fledged citizen of the iPod nation, once more commuting with the Cadillac of portable audio equipment.
 After giving up my pod for Lent, and then waiting another month to see if anything new was coming out for Apple’s anniversary, I am glad to be back among white headphone wearing hordes.
 Clare asked if I had any observations from my self imposed exile.
 After thinking about it I do have a few brief ones.

-You’d think that after winning our first match I would have written about it much sooner, but alas I’m still having trouble breaking out of my Friday vball blogging habits.
+Team You’d think that after winning our first match I would have written about it much sooner, but alas I’m still having trouble breaking out of my Friday vball blogging habits.
 Not to say that I wasn’t excited by the win, it was the lone highlight of my day.
 After having my car think it was being stolen and refuse to start in a parking garage on Sunday, not being able to get it out of said garage till Monday morning, paying $200 to have the computer rebooted, not being able to sell/give-away Cubs tickets for Tuesday, and locking myself out of my apartment that night, it was by far the best part of the previous 2-3 days.
 Whew, sorry, enough with my bitching on to the recap.

 Highlights from the night…